netdata/blog/content/posts/redefining-monitoring-netdata.md

 Of course, we used Netdata in production from the very beginning and installed it everywhere.
 It helped us understand our infrastructure in great detail and surfaced all the problems we were facing.

-We found issues in the cloud provider’s infrastructure and operations: their provisioning system and host maintenance were randomly introducing short (1-3 second) freezes to the guest VMs, hundreds of them daily on each VM, in bursts.
+We found issues in the cloud provider's infrastructure and operations: their provisioning system and host maintenance were randomly introducing short (1-3 second) freezes to the guest VMs, hundreds of them daily on each VM, in bursts.
 We identified bugs in their storage throttling mechanism, and even problematic top-of-rack switches.

 We also managed to figure out how the operations of the hosting provider differ between VM sizes.
-I recall issuing a policy like “the smallest VM we should use should be 4 cores, 16GB RAM,” because we knew this was the minimum with acceptable quality.
+I recall issuing a policy like "the smallest VM we should use should be 4 cores, 16GB RAM," because we knew this was the minimum with acceptable quality.

 With Netdata, such problems were so easy to figure out and document, even from within the VMs.